 ABSTRACT.
 The effects of light on fossils have not been studied in depth.
 Visible light and ultraviolet radiation (UV) have been defined as agents of deterioration for adhesives and consolidants, including those used in paleontology, and have been described to be damaging for fossils as well.
 Light and UV are said to fade colors and to cause adhesives to yellow and become brittle.
 In this study, colorimetry was used to assess changes in fossils and their coatings/consolidants after long-term exposure to various light sources during exhibitions.
 Fortynine specimens from the Smithsonian Institution's National Museum of Natural History were examined in the study.
-Five samples from the stored collection were coated and artificially aged to take measurements of the colors in both exposed and non-exposed areas of the fossils from exhibition and the stored collection.
+Five samples from the stored collection were coated and artificially aged to assess the effects coatings have on the colors of these fossils.
+A colorimeter was employed to take measurements of the colors in both exposed and non-exposed areas of the fossils from exhibition and the stored collection.
 The fossils from the exhibit halls and the collection showed less damage than the samples that were aged artificially, which in some cases showed darkening after aging.